 Read more on what is happening in the implementation of the Convention in Finland.

-The National Inventory of Living Heritage
+22 new elements to the National Inventory of Living Heritage